 By Gregory Crofton

 Who wants to watch a documentary about competitive male tickling?
-I might be the last one to get in line for that movie, even if it’s the only film playing.
+I might be the last one to get in line for that movie, even if it’s the only one playing.

 But I found it on HBO’s video on demand, and having read in several places that people liked the film very much, I dove in.